gatsbyjs/gatsby/docs/docs/remark-ast.md

 title: Manipulating Remark ASTs
 ---

-gatsby-transformer-remark empowers developers to translate Markdown into HTML to be consumed throughout Gatsby pages.
-Blogs and other content based sites can highly benefit from this so the code and content is separated.
-With this, people who will write content for the site don't need to worry about how the the site was written, but rather can focus just on writing the Markdown.
+[`gatsby-transformer-remark`](/plugins/gatsby-transformer-remark) empowers developers to translate Markdown into HTML to be consumed via Gatsby's GraphQL API.
+Blogs and other content based sites can highly benefit from functionality enabled with this plugin.
+With this plugin, authors of content for the site don't need to worry about how the the site is written or structured but can rather focus on writing engaging posts and content!

 In certain instances, a developer may want to customize certain Markdown nodes while being parsed.
 Examples could include [add syntax highlighting](/packages/gatsby-remark-prismjs/), [parse images](/packages/gatsby-remark-images), [embed videos](/packages/gatsby-remark-embed-video) and plenty of others.
 Throughout all of these instances, a plugin will examine the Markdown Abstract Syntax Tree (AST) and manipulate content based on certain node types or content in particular nodes.

 ## What you will learn in this tutorial

-- How to learn how to understand the remark AST
+- Further understanding of the remark Abstract Syntax Tree (AST)
-- How to integrate plugins with `gatsby-transformer-remark`
+- How to create a plugin that is injected with an AST via `gatsby-transformer-remark`
 - How to manipulate the remark AST to add additional functionality

 ## Understanding the Abstract Syntax Tree